Framework-agnostic validation

 Analyze your OpenHands trajectories

-Upload a trajectory JSONL and get a 10-page forensic PDF report.
+Upload a trajectory JSONL and get an observation-only structural PDF report.
 First analysis free with code PIONEER.